EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 In the comments of the tweet it didn't sound like an efficient of doing this was totally worked out, and definitely not with ggplot2; the discussion for doing so was about using Stata.

 I turned to the problem immediately, although I'm sure I was meant to be doing something else that morning; I guess I still feel some guilt as failing to stay focused.
-Probably with a bunch of ggplot2::last_plot() statements, you manage the task pretty effeciently. ggplot2::last_plot() (which I learned in Zurich) lets you keep progress from a previous version of a plot to a new phase; in Matt's case, an incomplete plot to the next phase of the plot for the slow presentation.
+Probably with a bunch of ggplot2::last_plot() statements, you manage the task pretty efficiently. ggplot2::last_plot() (which I learned in Zurich) lets you keep progress from a previous version of a plot to a new phase; in Matt's case, an incomplete plot to the next phase of the plot for the slow presentation.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">an implementation w/ <a href="https://twitter.com/hashtag/ggplot2?src=hash&amp;ref_src=twsrc%5Etfw">#ggplot2</a> <a href="https://t.co/sDxUDrlMcw">pic.twitter.com/sDxUDrlMcw</a></p>&mdash; Gina Reynolds (@EvaMaeRey) <a href="https://twitter.com/EvaMaeRey/status/991576057424867329?ref_src=twsrc%5Etfw">May 2, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>